|Values are valid only on day of printing.|

 Use caution when revising positive results with earlier dating.
 Babies with trisomy 18 tend to be small, which can lead to underestimation of gestational age and an increased chance of missing a true-positive.

-When both Sequential Maternal Screening Part 1 and Part 2 of sequential screening are performed with a screen cutoff of 1/100, the combination of maternal age, PAPP-A, AFP, unconjugated estriol, and hCG, has an overall detection rate of approximately 90% with a false-positive rate of approximately 0.1%.
+When both Sequential Maternal Screening Part 1 and Part 2 of sequential screening are performed with a screen cutoff of 1/100, the combination of maternal age, PAPP-A, AFP, uE3, and hCG has an overall detection rate of approximately 90% with a false-positive rate of approximately 0.1%.

 Risk assessment for NTD is only available after completion of Part 2 of the sequential maternal screen.
-See #60700 Sequential Maternal Screening, Part 2, Serum for details.
+See SEQF / Sequential Maternal Screening, Part 2, Serum for details.

 Verify that all information used in the risk calculation is correct (maternal date of birth, gestational dating, etc).
 If any information is erroneous, contact the laboratory for a revision.